aragon/osx/CONTRIBUTION_GUIDE.md

 Due to the unconventional release process of smart contracts, this repo utilizes a slightly different flow of git.

-The main problem is that smart contracts should be heavily scrutinized before a release, making the process cumbersome and unlike the release process for "normal" dependencies or apps.
+The main challenge is that smart contracts should be heavily scrutinized before a release, making the process cumbersome and unlike the release process for "normal" dependencies or apps.
 [See here](https://forum.aragon.org/t/git-branch-convention-for-aragon-repos/298/3) for a more detailed explanation.

-Thus, we use the following convention:

-- Any change that can be release immediately, base on `[master](https://github.com/aragon/aragon-apps/tree/master)`
+Thus, we use the following convention: any change that can be release immediately, base it on the [develop branch](https://github.com/aragon/core/develop).
-- Any change that should be staged for longer review (e.g. contract functionality changes pending security review), base on `[next](https://github.com/aragon/aragon-apps/tree/next)`

 As `next` becomes ready, merge `next` onto `master` with a rebase.